Province of Salamanca

 Salamanca ([salaˈmaŋka]) is a province of western Spain, in the western part of the autonomous community of Castile and León (Castilla y León).
-It is bordered by the provinces of Zamora, Valladolid, Ávila, and Cáceres, and on the west by Portugal.
-It has an area of 12,349 km² and in 2018 had a population of 331,473 people.
-It is divided into 362 municipalities, 11 comarcas, 32 mancomunidades and five judicial districts.
+It is bordered by the provinces of Ávila, Cáceres, Valladolid, and Zamora, and on the west by Portugal.
+It has an area of 12,349 km2 and in 2018 had a population of 331,473 people.
+It is divided into 362 municipalities, 11 comarcas, 32 mancomunidades, and five judicial districts.
 Of the 362 municipalities, more than half are villages with fewer than 300 people.